 But with so many options available, how can you determine which is the best stethoscope to buy?
 One of the most important considerations is to determine your needs on a daily basis.

 How often do you use your stethoscope?
 What level of noise frequency would best serve you?
 A good stethoscope must be comfortable for both the user and the patient in order to get accurate readings in an effortless manner.
 Your budget is another factor.

-In this article I will attempt to help you decide which is best stethoscope for your unique scenario.
-In the table below I have provide information on 10 top rated models currently available.
+In this article, I will attempt to help you decide which is the best stethoscope for your unique scenario.
+In the table below I have provided information on 10 top-rated models currently available.

-I have then provided an in depth buyers guide covering the types of stethoscope available, what to look for when buying one and other essential tips.
+I have then provided in-depth buyers guide covering the types of stethoscope available, what to look for when buying one and other essential tips.